 Don’t forget to check out the creepy crawlies native to Newfoundland, so you will know what is inching its way up your arm when you are out on the trail.
 But, no worries – nothing venomous is in the area.

-Get “Screeched In” at the Anchor Pub
+2. Get “Screeched In” at the Anchor Pub

 Rocky Harbour is the most touristy area of the park, but don’t worry – it still maintains a lot of that great small fishing village feel.
 It is a great place to grab a meal, buy some souvenirs and enjoy a bit of local nightlife when you need a break from non-stop adventure.

-Don’t miss the opportunity to get “Screeched In” by a local at the kitchen party at the Anchor Pub, inside the Ocean View Inn.
-While this silly tradition varies across the island, one thing is certain, you won’t become an honorary Newfie without taking a shot of Screech Rum and kissing a cod!
-This is probably the top thing to do in Gros Morne National Park, or Newfoundland in general.
-Check out the full video of our Screech In here.
+Don't miss the opportunity to get “Screeched In” by a local at the kitchen party at the Anchor Pub, inside the Ocean View Inn in the small village of Rocky Harbor.
+While this silly tradition varies across the island, one thing is certain, you won't become an honorary Newfie without taking a shot of Screech Rum and kissing a cod!

-Lunch at the Seaside Restaurant in Trout River
+3. Lunch at the Seaside Restaurant in Trout River

 My best meal of our entire Newfoundland visit was the fish cakes at the Seaside Restaurant in Trout River.
 This simple, fresh dish was delicious.
 And the partridge berry pie I devoured after wasn’t bad either.

-Plus, while you enjoy your meal you can look off at the rolling waves, incoming fog or watch kids play on the beach.
+Plus, while you enjoy your meal you can look off at the rolling waves, incoming fog, or watch kids play on the beach.

-Lounge on the Beach at Shallow Bay
+4. Lounge on the Sandy Beaches at Shallow Bay

 For our last couple of days at Gros Morne National Park, we stayed at Shallow Bay Campground and got to enjoy an unexpected beach holiday!